ilyamusabirov/hci-lambdaprototyping-tutorial/README.md

 [Ilya Musabirov](http://musabirov.info)

-This is a tutorial and a prototype for kickstarting serverless (AWS Lambda + Chalice + Python) prototyping with chatbots (Telegram/Slack).
+This is a tutorial and a software prototype for kickstarting serverless (AWS Lambda + Chalice + Python) prototyping with chatbots (Telegram/Slack).

 Started as a Final Project for CSC2558 at UofT, it expands on the principles described in [EduCHi2020 discussion paper](https://educhi2020.hcilivingcurriculum.org/wp-content/uploads/2020/04/educhi2020-final38.pdf).